Skip to main content

 Overview

-The Rottnest Lodge redevelopment, driven by RLR Holdings Pty Ltd, is a significant initiative under the Rottnest Island Management Plan 2023-28.
+The Lodge Wadjemup redevelopment, driven by RLR Holdings Pty Ltd, is a significant initiative under the Rottnest Island Management Plan 2023-28.
 This $40 million+ project aims to re-envision the Lodge in harmony with its natural and cultural setting, bringing a new tourism offering to the island.

 The development includes over 100 accommodation rooms, a dining yard and bar, a function centre, a guest pool and a coffee and gelato kiosk, among other amenities.
-Emphasizing respect for the Aboriginal history of the area, the project includes a 'Gathering Ground' for cultural events.
+Emphasising respect for the Aboriginal history of the area, the project includes a 'Gathering Ground' for cultural events.

 Public consultation and a thorough development assessment process have been integral parts of this redevelopment to ensure community interests and heritage preservation are addressed.